Ottawa station: Bicycle access

-Area redevelopment
+Future

-In April 2020, developers Colonnade BridgePort and investment firm Fiera Real Estate acquired the 5 acre industrial site immediately to the east of the station, with plans to develop it into a mixed-use residential and commercial centre.
+In April 2020, developers Colonnade BridgePort and investment firm Fiera Real Estate acquired the 5-acre industrial site immediately to the east of the station, with plans to develop it into a mixed-use residential and commercial centre.
 Initial proposals include a cluster of six blocks of mixed-use highrises reaching up to 30 storeys.
 The project is also expected to include a central park and an extensive network of pedestrian and cycling paths to connect the development with Ottawa and Tremblay stations.